 - Best time for exercise: Early morning or evening; avoid intense exercise at night as it can be too stimulating

-- Favor: Medium pace, moderate intensity, cool environments
+- Favor: Medium pace, moderate intensity, cool environments, shaded areas

-- Avoid: Direct sunlight, exercising mid-day (especially in summer) and competitive exercise
+- Avoid: Direct sunlight, exercising mid-day (especially in summer), exercising in extreme heat, rigid regimens, and competitive exercise